AaronGullickson/soc312_project_popularity/README.md

 ### Report Guidelines

+Use the R Markdown file `bivariate_models.Rmd` to write your report.
 Your report should describe the relationships listed above, using 1-2 paragraphs to describe each relationship along with accompanying figures that show the relationship graphically.
 You do not need to provide an introduction or background for this report.

 Use clear, concise and accessible language throughout the report.
 Your target reader is not me, but rather a smart group of people who have little experience in interpreting statistics.
 Your job is to explain your results to them.